3mdeb/conferences/unveiling-openbmc.md

 ???

+* OpenBMC is a huge repository with multiple meta-layers
+* What catched my attention was that no layer management tool was used here.
+  Even the upstream layers, such as poky or opembedded layers are committed directly, not as submodules, into the main repo, so no history is preserved
-Having all of the layers in a single repository is not obvious and quite different from other Yocto distributions.
+  - it was not abious and quite different from other Yocto distributions I have worked with
+* We have a couple types of layers here

 ---
 # Build environment